-You are currently viewing a report of Moore, Simpson, Ballard Family Tree - England and Scotland to Australia containing 562 individuals and 220 families.
+You are currently viewing a report of Moore, Simpson, Ballard Family Tree - England and Scotland to Australia containing 784 individuals and 313 families.
+Click here for help on accessing this website.

 Welcome to the history of the families Moore, Simpson, Gwynne and Ballard.

 This is an ongoing work in progress compiled by Dr. Ralph Gwynne Ballard.
-More data is being added frequently.
+More data is being added periodically.

 You will see from the family tree that the history of the families is very clearly documented and verified back to the early 1800's.